-&lt;sup>1 MILS 300 will be taken at Ft.
+MILS 300 will be taken at Ft.
 Knox, Kentucky the summer before the start of the Junior Undergraduate year or the summer before the first year of a Master's Program.

-&lt;sup>2 MILS 303 will be taken at Ft.
+MILS 303 will be taken at Ft.
 Knox, Kentucky the summer between the Undergraduate Junior and Senior year.